Chapter 8:

 I am myself!

-No longer weighted down, I quickly swim toward the surface.
+No longer shackled down by my own emotions, I quickly swim toward the surface.
 The glimmering ray of light became brighter, which blinds my eyes.

 As everything turning white, I slowly open my eyes with tears cascading down my cheeks.
 My welled eyes impaired my vision, I wiped them off, clearing my sights.